-Because liquidity crises typically are generated by and, in extremis, themselves can generate solvency concerns, the burden of their prevention and (if prevention fails) management inevitably falls at the door of the fiscal authority, as forcefully stressed by Goodhart (1999).
-In an international context, moreover, this fact inevitably raises questions of international cost sharing by fiscal authorities and private market participants-as the 2010-11 sovereign debt crises in Europe have made painfully clear.
+Because liquidity crises typically are generated by solvency concerns and, in extremis, can generate solvency concerns themselves, the burden of crisis prevention and management ultimately falls at the door of the fiscal authority, as forcefully stressed by Goodhart (1999).
+In an international context, moreover, this fact inevitably raises questions of international cost sharing by fiscal authorities and private market participants as the 2010-11 sovereign debt crises in Europe have made painfully clear.
 Indeed, the problem of allocating fiscal burden ramifies into every facet of the debate over international liquidity.